opensearch-project/documentation-website/_opensearch/search/highlight.md

 ## Query limitations

-Note the following highlighting limitations:
+Note the following limitations:

-- When extracting terms to highlight, highlighters don’t reflect the boolean logic of a query.
-Therefore, for some complex boolean queries, such as nested boolean queries and queries using `minimum_should_match`, OpenSearch may highlight terms that don’t correspond to query matches.
+- When extracting terms to highlight, highlighters don’t reflect the Boolean logic of a query.
+Therefore, for some complex Boolean queries, such as nested Boolean queries and queries using `minimum_should_match`, OpenSearch may highlight terms that don’t correspond to query matches.

 - The `fvh` highlighter does not support span queries.